 A Layered Approach to Protecting Job Site Assets

 The most effective security strategies combine several protective layers that work together.
-A typical construction site security plan may include:
+A well-rounded construction site security plan typically combines:

 This layered approach to security allows contractors to both protect valuable materials and maintain the evidence needed if an incident occurs.